Am0rphous/Awesome/SysAdmin.md

 ## DNS
 - [Bind9](https://gitlab.isc.org/isc-projects/bind9) - BIND (Berkeley Internet Name Domain) is a complete, highly portable implementation of the Domain Name System (DNS) protocol.
+- [Unbound DNS](https://github.com/NLnetLabs/unbound) - Unbound is a validating, recursive, and caching DNS resolver.
+[Homepage](https://nlnetlabs.nl/projects/unbound/about/)
+- [Stubby](https://github.com/getdnsapi/stubby) - Stubby is the name given to a mode of using getdns which enables it to act as a local DNS Privacy stub resolver (using DNS-over-TLS).

 ## Shell
 - [Awesome Shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.